jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 # 3.0 Connecting Up Your BeagleBone AI

 ### 3.1 What's In the Box
 BeagleBone® AI Comes in the box with the heat sink and antenna already attached.
 Developers can get up and running in 5 minutes with no microSD card needed.
 BeagleBone® AI comes preloaded with a Linux distribution.
+In the box you will find:
+* BeagleBone® AI
+* Instruction Card

 ![BeagleBone AI Overview](images/BB_AI_antenna_heat_sink_place_500px.jpg)

+You will need to purchase:
+* USB C cable or USB C to USB A cable
+* MicroSD Card (optional)

 More information or to purchase a replacement heat sink or antenna, please go to these web sites:
 * [Antenna](https://www.digikey.com/product-detail/en/anaren/66089-2430/1173-1134-ND/3903374)